Carreau/phd-dissertation/parts/part4.rst

 to the angle between the inner surface of the actin network on each liposome.

 Thus in order to determine the geometrical parameter of the doublets we need to model the actin shell.
-As the liposome in contact are two spherical cap the uniform actin layer also form two spherical caps with a given thickness.
-The signal thus the signal of the union of two spherical caps blurred by the point spread function of the microscope.
+As the liposome in contact are two spherical caps the uniform actin layer also form two spherical caps with a given thickness.
+The total signal is thus the union of two spherical caps blurred by the point spread function of the microscope.
 This can be seen on :num:`figure #mproj1`

 .. _mproj1: